Murali-group/PathLinker-Cytoscape/docs/PathLinker_Cytoscape.md

 ## Errors and Warnings
 Here I go over some example errors and warnings you may run into.
+If you have additional questions or problems/errors, please email us (emails are listed at the bottom), and/or open an issue on our [GitHub repository](https://github.com/Murali-group/PathLinker-Cytoscape/issues) with screenshots describing the problem.

 ### Sources or Targets not in network
 ![sources-targets-not-in-network](_static/img/sources-targets-not-in-network.png)

 If you're getting an error that sources or targets are not found in the network, make sure you're using the right names for the nodes.
 PathLinker uses the 'name' column of the node table which contains UniProt IDs, so the gene names are not found.

 ![target-not-in-network](_static/img/target-not-found.png)